-The Indian government has underwritten the Jagdish Bhagwati Fellowship to support graduate students at Columbia Law School who wish to specialize in the study of international trade law, WTO law, and related topics.
+The Indian government has underwritten the Jagdish Bhagwati Fellowship to support graduate students at Columbia Law School who wish to specialize in the study of international trade, trade law, public interest and human rights.

 The Law School offers a comprehensive course in these areas, co-taught by Professors Jagdish Bhagwati (Economics) and Petros C. Mavroidis (Law).
 In addition, the Law School and other divisions of Columbia University offer specialized seminars in international trade law and related topics.